 - Click on Send

-If you are always on the go, you can fax a PDF directly from your phone by downloading a mobile fax app for iPhone or Android.
-Simply open the app, attach the PDF, and fill out the number before clicking on Send.
+If you are always on the go, faxing PDFs directly from your mobile phone by downloading a mobile fax app for your iPhone or Android phone is the best option.
+Simply open the app, attach your file, enter the number and click send.